oasis-tcs/openc2-ap-er/oc2edr.md

 #### 2.3.6.2 Stop process
 Stops an active process.
 A 'process' Target MUST contain at least one property.

+OpenC2 Producers that send 'stop process' commands
+* MUST populate at least one property of the Command Target

+OpenC2 Consumers that receive 'stop process' commands
+* but the Command Target does not contain at least one property
+    * MUST NOT respond with status code OK/200
+    * SHOULD respond with status code 400
+    * MAY respond with status code 500
+    * SHOULD respond with 'Process Target does not have any properties populated' in the status text
+* but cannot access the process specified by the populated propertie(s)
+    * MUST respond with status code 500
+    * SHOULD respond with 'cannot access process' in the status text

 #### 2.3.6.3 Stop edr:service
 Stops the running process associated with a service and prevents it from running again should the endpoint reboot.